Evidence Based Change

 I believe in providing accessibly priced coaching with the highest standards and world’s best, evidence-based techniques and theory.
 Strengths-based coaching is available.

-Consulting in Bathurst and Sydney for summer 2018/19
+Consulting in Bathurst and Sydney in 2019

 Do you want someone in your corner?
 Coaching is non-judgemental but should be challenging.
 I’ll help you succeed and give you a safe space to think about what you want, why you want it and how to get it.